Iamhexi/2d_open_world_game/README.md

 - [x] Display an active item in the main character's hand.
 - [x] Add NPCs to the main scene.
 - [x] Let the player start dialogues with NPCs.
-- [ ] Each character should have an original dialogue.
+- [x] Each NPCs should have an original dialogue.
 Dialogues should be automatically loaded from text files.
+- [x] Allow the player to replay any dialogue infinite number of times.
 - [ ] Add path to an individual NPC follow.
 Some NPCs may just stand.

 ## Gameplay